-- To ensure the early identification, assessment and registration of children with SEND. - To develop strong links with the Local Authority, parents, outside agencies, other professionals and schools. - To provide SEND training opportunities for all staff. - To monitor the progress of SEN children regularly through review meetings and tracking procedures. - To plan teaching and learning in all areas of the curriculum with all pupils in mind. - To seek and take into account the views of the child whenever possible.
+- To ensure the early identification, assessment and registration of children with SEND. - To develop strong links with the Local Authority, parents, outside agencies, other professionals and schools. - To provide SEND training opportunities for all staff. - To monitor the progress of SEND children regularly through review meetings and tracking procedures. - To plan teaching and learning in all areas of the curriculum with all pupils in mind. - To seek and take into account the views of the child whenever possible. - To follow the school accessibility plan.